 - Alcoholic beverages and non-alcoholic beer are not permitted in first-year residence halls, even if a resident is over the age of 21. - A dry area is any area on campus where alcoholic beverages are not permitted.
+Designated "dry areas" include Osprey Cove, Osprey Crossings, Osprey Hall, and Osprey Landing.

-- Designated "dry areas" include Osprey Cove, Osprey Crossings, Osprey Hall, and Osprey Landing. - A1.2 Alcohol: Upper-Class Residence Halls - Residents of Osprey Fountains, Osprey Village and The Flats at UNF, who are of legal drinking age (21+), may only possess, consume, and store alcohol in the privacy of their own room, suite, or apartment. - This excludes exterior or public areas such as apartment balconies, patios, courtyards, hallways, walkways, lounges etc. - A1.2.1 Residents over the age of 21 are prohibited from storing alcohol that belongs to others. - A1.2.2 Residents over the age of 21, cannot store alcohol in common areas if their roommate(s) are under the age of 21.
-This includes shared spaces such as kitchens, living rooms, etc. - Alcohol must be stored in their own personal space/room. - A1.2.3 Residents under the age of 21, living in an upper-class area, may not possess, consume, or store alcohol. - A1.2.4 Residents under the age of 21 may not have a guest possess or consume alcohol in the room, suite, or apartment, regardless of if the guest is of legal drinking age. - A1.2.5 If all residents in one suite or apartment are under the age of 21, it is considered a "dry area". - No one, including guests and/or other housing residents over the age of 21, may possess or consume alcohol in this area.
+A1.2 Alcohol: Upper-Class Residence Halls

+- Residents of Osprey Fountains, Osprey Ridge, Osprey Village and The Flats at UNF, who are of legal drinking age (21+), may only possess, consume, and store alcohol in the privacy of their own room, suite, or apartment. - This excludes exterior or public areas such as apartment balconies, patios, courtyards, hallways, walkways, lounges etc. - A1.2.1 Residents of legal drinking age are prohibited from storing alcohol that belongs to others. - A1.2.2 Residents of legal drinking age cannot store or consume alcohol in common areas if their roommate(s) are under the age of 21.
+This includes shared spaces such as kitchens, living rooms, etc. - Alcohol must be stored in their own personal space/room. - If all residents of a space are over the age of 21, all roommates should consult and agree upon shared expectations of alcohol storage and consumption within common spaces. - A1.2.3 Residents of legal drinking age cannot have open containers of alcohol or consume alcohol in the presence of roommate(s) or guests under the age of 21 within their space. - A1.2.4 Residents under the age of 21, living in an upper-class area, may not possess, consume, or store alcohol. - A1.2.5 Residents under the age of 21 may not have a guest possess or consume alcohol in the room, suite, or apartment, regardless of if the guest is of legal drinking age. - A1.2.6 If all residents in one suite or apartment are under the age of 21, it is considered a "dry area".
+No one, including guests and/or other housing residents over the age of 21, may possess or consume alcohol in this area.
 Residents in violation of the alcohol policies may be required to immediately dispose of the prohibited items.